Web Developer Certification: Is it Worth It? (+ How to Choose)

 Prospective employers often value experience with specific development tools and platforms.
 Having experience with industry-standard languages and technologies minimizes the amount of time a new hire will spend getting acclimated to their role.
 Once you’ve browsed job postings and identified the technologies that are most relevant to you, consider earning a certificate that aligns.
 Here are a few platform-based certificates to get you started:

-• Django for Everybody Specialization: Offered by the University of Michigan, this intermediate-level specialization is taught by subject matter experts.
+The Django for Everybody Specialization is offered by the University of Michigan, this intermediate-level specialization is taught by subject matter experts.
 It covers the essentials of building full-featured web applications with the Django library.
 You’ll strengthen your coding skills in Python, learn SQL, and get hands-on practice with jQuery and JSON web services.

-• Developing Applications with Google Cloud Specialization: In this intermediate-level specialization offered by Google, you’ll learn the best practices for cloud-native application development with Google Cloud products and services.
+In the intermediate-level Developing Applications with Google Cloud Specialization offered by Google, you’ll learn the best practices for cloud-native application development with Google Cloud products and services.
 By the end, you’ll be able to deploy applications using Container Builder, Container Registry, and Terraform.

 How to list web developer certifications and certificates on your resume